dylanfisher/ci21/_agendas/week-1.md

 - Partner activity

 ### Homework
-- Read [Can the Internet be Archived?](https://www.newyorker.com/magazine/2015/01/26/cobweb) and write a [discussion question](https://paper.dropbox.com/doc/Parsons-Core-Interaction-S21-Reading-Reflections--BDjQoiLRy7BRRDUZrmuPfn0uAQ-WRC1vWjkMj6DPWDHQKuTU)
+- Read [Can the Internet be Archived?](https://www.newyorker.com/magazine/2015/01/26/cobweb) and write a [discussion question](https://paper.dropbox.com/doc/Parsons-Core-Interaction-S21-Reading-Reflections--BDjQoiLRy7BRRDUZrmuPfn0uAQ-WRC1vWjkMj6DPWDHQKuTU).
+Julia is our discussion leader.
 - Sign up for [Figma](https://www.figma.com/) and download the [desktop app](https://www.figma.com/downloads/) as well as [the font installer](https://www.figma.com/downloads/), DO NOT skip the font installer step!
 - [Cross-Platform Storytelling](../projects/1-cross-platform-storytelling) – Brainstorm the subject matter for your cross platform storytelling project.
 Using Figma, sketch out three different ideas for your project.
 You can either sketch out 3 stories and the platforms you’d use OR 1 story told in 3 different ways and the platforms you’d use for each.
 Be ready to share your work on Tuesday.